Home Buying Do’s and Don’ts During the Application Process to Closing

 - Do keep copies of consecutive bank statements and income paystubs for the most recent, rolling two-month period.

-- (Note) it is best to NOT TRANSFER money around too much between financial accounts because underwriters need a paper trail for all large deposits, and it just becomes a lot of paper work to collect and send in.
+Note that it is best to not transfer money around too much between financial accounts because underwriters need a paper trail for all large deposits, and it just becomes a lot of paper work to collect and send in.
 In other words, transferring large sums of money means you will need to provide bank statements (or transaction statements) for every large transfer.

 - In some cases, you may not be able to use money from a business account.

 In some cases, funds for down payment, settlement charges, and reserves must be from a personal account.
 If your personal account bank statement shows a transfer of funds from a business account to a personal account, those funds may not be acceptable since they came from a business account.

 Documents Requested for Underwriting and Processing

-- Please note, the underwriting of mortgage loans these days is complicated and highly regulated by many new laws.
+- Please note, the underwriting of mortgage loans can be complicated and highly regulated by many new laws.

-While we use our extensive experience and expertise to help you navigate the process and make it as easy as possible, please understand that mortgage lenders request a lot of very detailed information about your employment, income, assets, and credit history.
+While we use our extensive experience and expertise to help you navigate the process and make it as easy as possible, please understand that mortgage lenders request a lot of detailed information about your employment, income, assets, and credit history.
 We anticipate as much of this information in advance as possible, but don’t always know what additional things may be requested on any given loan.
 The requests for additional information often continue right up to the day of closing, but this has become a normal part of the process.
 You can help avoid delays by providing requested information within 24 hours.

 Please be sure we have accurate contact information for your employer and that they are available to take the phone call within those two days.